aragut/starter-academic/content/talk/lanzamiento red comparado/index.md

 ---
 abstract: On December 16, 2020 we oficially launched the Chilean Network of Comparative Law.
-We were extremely lucky to have Professor Hans-W. Micklitz delivering the innaugural adress.
+We were extremely lucky to have Professor Hans-W. Micklitz delivering the innaugural address.
 His presentation 'Comparative law between theory and practice - how to bridge the gap', sparked an interesting debate and is available online by clicking the link below.
 address:
   city:
   country: